 After over a decade in the business, I am going to share with you some of the best ways to get the most for your stuff at your local pawnbroker.
 There are a few things you can do before you walk into any shop that will put you ahead of most people seeking a loan.

 1. Be Nice

-I know this may sound way too simple but its true.
-If you are kind to the people working the counter it is going to go along way in getting more for whatever you have brought in.
+It isn't hard!
+I know this may sound way too simple, but it's true.
+If you are kind to the people working the counter, it is going to go a long way in getting more for whatever you have brought in.
 People who work in pawn shops see strange people do strange things all the time.
 Being kind and normal overall is going to help you out.

 Even items you can use all year round will be subject to cycles.
-For instance, if you sell a pawnshop your TV outright a few weeks before tax return season, you are going to get way more for that TV compared to selling it at some other times.
-Pawn shops will sell huge numbers of TVs right around tax time, so beforehand they are known to stock up.
+For instance, if you sell a pawnshop your TV outright a few weeks before tax return season, you will get way more for that TV compared to selling it at other times.
+Pawn shops will sell huge numbers of TVs right around tax time, so they are known to stock up beforehand.
 It never hurts to ask.

 7. Be Prepared to Walk

 Never be afraid to leave without doing any business.
 Some shops are bad actors in the industry and actively try to manipulate and cheat people.
 If you get a bad vibe or they make you feel like you are wasting their time, then it is time to leave.
 Chances are there is a shop down the road that will be better anyway.

 A little bit of research could save you a headache in the long run.
 If you have an item with a clear model number and name, you can easily do some internet research beforehand to get an idea of what it's going for.